Railway electrification in Malaysia: Rawang–Ipoh

-The infrastructure works component of the project was originally awarded to DRB-Hicom Berhad in 2000 for a value of RM2,579,920,005, while Mitsui of Japan was awarded the electrification and signalling component of the project worth RM1.9 billion supported by its principle sub-contractor, Siemens-Balfour Beatty Consortium.
+The infrastructure works component of the project was originally awarded to DRB-HICOM in 2000 for a value of RM2,579,920,005, while Mitsui of Japan was awarded the electrification and signalling component of the project worth RM1.9 billion supported by its principle sub-contractor, Siemens-Balfour Beatty Consortium.
 The contract between DRB-Hicom and the Malaysian government was signed on 2 April 2001.
 Four main subcontractors were appointed: Emrail Sdn Bhd for trackwork, Perspec Prime (Malaysia) Sdn Bhd for civil works, IJM Corporation Berhad for the construction of stations and UEM Construction Sdn Bhd for the construction of bridges.

 The original completion date for DRB-Hicom was December 2003.
 The project however suffered problems which caused numerous delays, resulting in the government terminating the contract with DRB-Hicom and appointing UEM Construction Sdn Bhd, a subsidiary of UEM (Malaysia) Berhad, to take over the project from 1 June 2005.

 At that stage, DRB-Hicom was said to have completed 88% of the work.
 DRB-Hicom said one of the main causes of the delays was a dispute over a variation order and losses and expenses with the government.

 Although there were threats of litigation, the matter was submitted for arbitration and was finally settled in May 2006 with the government paying DRB-Hicom a sum of RM425 million.
 The company added that it was still in negotiations with the government over issues pertaining to liquidated ascertained damages and release of the performance bond.
 Mitsui had also submitted a claim for compensation for being unable to carry out the electrification part of the project because of the delays to civil works with the government settling on an undisclosed sum in December 2006.

-On 17 January 2008, the double-tracking project between Rawang and Ipoh was officially completed.
+The project was completed in stages.
+It was completed up to in 2007 which also saw the launching of a KTM Komuter shuttle service from (where passengers connect to the main Komuter network).
+On 17 January 2008, the EDTP between Rawang and was officially completed.
 This was marked by an event where the Transport Minister officially declared the line opened.

-Despite the completion of electrification and double tracking, electric train services only began operating in 2010.
-Between 1 December 2008 and 2010, trains hauled by diesel locomotives were used, running 10 trips a day.
+Despite the completion of electrification and double-tracking works, KTM ETS services only began operating in 2010.
+Between 1 December 2008 and 2010, trains hauled by diesel locomotives were still used, running 10 trips a day.